The US AI Regulatory Landscape

 Adopt NIST AI RMF

 Implement NIST AI Risk Management Framework as baseline.
-Provides Colorado safe harbor and maps to most state requirements.
+It maps to most state requirements and remains sound governance practice — though, following SB 26-189, it is no longer a codified safe harbor in Colorado.
 Document implementation across all four functions: Govern, Map, Measure, Manage.

 Implement Comprehensive Impact Assessments

-Create impact assessment templates that satisfy Colorado, California CPRA, NYC LL144, and pending state requirements.
+Create impact assessment templates that satisfy California CPRA, NYC LL144, and pending state requirements.
+(Colorado’s SB 26-189 no longer mandates impact assessments, but the same artifacts still support its disclosure duties.)
 Include bias testing, discrimination risk analysis, and consumer rights documentation.

 Build Unified Consumer Rights Infrastructure